CloudLabs-MOC/CloudLabs-SEED/Network Security/DNSSEC/DNSSEC.md

 ## 7 Task 5: Adding Another Domain Nameserver

-Assume that you own a domain name insideedu, and you want to set up a DNSSEC-enabled nameserver for this domain.
+Assume that you own a domain name inside edu, and you want to set up a DNSSEC-enabled nameserver for this domain.
 We have already created a spare container for this purpose (the BIND9 server is already installed on this container).
 Your task is to configure the nameserver, so it supports DNSSEC.
 The name of the domain should contain your last name and the year when this lab is conducted.
-For example, if your last name is Smith and the year is 2022, the domain name should besmith2022.edu.
+For example, if your last name is Smith and the year is 2022, the domain name should be smith2022.edu.
 You do not need to actually own this domain in the real world.
 We only set it up in the DNS infrastructure within our lab environment.